Kamareddy Assembly constituency

 Kamareddy Assembly constituency is a constituency of Telangana Legislative Assembly, India.
 It is one of four constituencies in Kamareddy district.
-It is part of the Zahirabad Lok Sabha constituency.
+It is part of Zahirabad Lok Sabha constituency.

-Gampa Govardhan of TRS won the election in 2009, 2011, 2014 and 2018.
+K. V. Ramana Reddy of Bharatiya Janata Party won the election in 2023 defeating K. Chandrashekar Rao, BRS president and former chief minister of Telangana and Revanth Reddy, TPCC president and the current Chief Minister of Telangana.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: